#1 training tip for all dog parents

+Rover feels your pain, and happiness too!
 Dogs will often mimic their owner’s emotional state.
+Using our “happy voice!” with our dogs can help improve their emotional state.
+Stern reprimands can worse their emotional state and be easily misunderstood.
 When people impatiently reprimand a dog for barking, the dog’s reaction is often; “Wow, he’s just as upset as I am, this IS scary!”
 Teach your dog to do something else instead, something fun!

+What kind of collar should I get for my dog?
 When picking out a dog collar you’ve probably seen a few, like choke and prong collars, that look like medieval torture devices.
 I would not recommend those!
 Choke collars and prong collars are designed to prevent pulling by painfully choking the dog if she pulls, but this can cause more problems than it solves.
 A simple flat collar is usually fine.
 For dogs that can slip out of those easily because of the shape of their head a martingale collar is appropriate provided it’s affixed properly and does not choke the dog.
-For long walks a front clip harness or gentle leader is best, because they don’t apply direct pressure to the neck.
+It’s also important to remember to take it off when you aren’t walking your dog as it can get caught on crate doors or other objects.
+Martingales and slip leads are often used for dogs that are a flight risk because they are secure but using them as training tools can create more problems than they solve.
+A comfortable, properly fitted harness is recommended for longer walks, as it doesn’t apply direct pressure to the neck.